I am a writer, freelancer, technology specialist, and globe trotter. I work at the University of Minnesota.

 One of the major problems of using corn as a fuel is that it is also a major part of the food supply.
 Corn feeds livestock, is used in many household items, and is an affordable food source.
 The United States is a very large corn exporter.
 Many countries rely on the U.S.’s corn supply to feed their population.
 More developed countries, such as China, import corn for both food and ethanol fuel production.
 China has recently been increasing their corn imports in fear of a shortage (Bhattacharya, P., 2007).
 When the demand for corn rises due to fuel demands, the price of food will increase with it.
 This impacts poultry farmers needing to feed livestock and also affects countries that rely on corn as food.
 This is a problem, especially for those that are not so fortunate.

-With so many great alternatives to corn based ethanol fuel, it is a mystery why other fuels such as hydrogen are not being explored.
-A great deal of United States citizens believe that hydrogen fuel is some sort of myth or something that is far from being available.
+With so many great alternatives to corn-based ethanol fuel, it is a mystery why other fuels such as hydrogen are not being explored.
+A significant percentage of U.S. citizens believe that hydrogen fuel is some sort of myth or something that is far from being available.
 Hydrogen fuel cell technology is already being used in public transportation in Berlin (Germany), Beijing (China), and several cities in Spain, just to name a few.
 Manufacturers such as Mercedes-Benz, Diamler, and VanHool already produce vehicles for public transit that use hydrogen as their fuel.
 The M4 highway in England, the busiest and most vital economic artery, is currently in the works of becoming a hydrogen highway.
-“The scheme, to extend into south west England, is aimed at making hydrogen and electric-powered vehicles a viable alternative to petrol-driven machines” (BBC News, 2010).
+“The scheme, to extend into south-west England, is aimed at making hydrogen and electric-powered vehicles a viable alternative to petrol-driven machines” (BBC News, 2010).
 Refueling hydrogen vehicles will become a reality for the M4, and should become a reality for the United States as well.

 Finding an Alternative